-Provided you are not more than 1 hour late, it may still be possible for you to sit the examination.
+Provided you are not more than 1 hour late after the published exam start time (for exams lasting 1 hour or more), it may still be possible for you to sit the examination.
 You should get to school as quickly as possible and report to Reception.
 A member of staff will escort you to the exam room.
 You must not enter an examination room without permission after an examination has begun.
-It may not be possible to allow you any extra time if you start the examination late.
+If starting an exam late, you will have the full time to complete the exam.

-You should also be aware that if you start the exam more than 30 minutes after the published starting time, the school must inform the exam board and it is possible that the Board may decide not to accept your work.
+You should also be aware that if you start the exam more than 1 hour after the published starting time (for exams lasting 1 hour or more or the published end time of an exam if less than 1 hour), the school must inform the exam board and it is possible that the Board may decide not to accept your work.
 Please ensure that you allow enough time to get to school so that if you are delayed (e.g. through transport problems) you will still arrive on time.